 The effects of the RTP on the environment are analyzed in the 2015 Mono County RTP & General Plan Update Draft EIR, and significant environmental impacts are identified.
 Response to comments will be contained in the 2015 Mono County RTP & General Plan Update Final EIR, which will be available prior to the adoption of the RTP.
 For copies of the environmental documents, contact the Mono County Community Development Department at 760.924.1800 or visit http://monocounty.ca.gov/planning/page/mono-county-general-plan-update.

-CHAPTER 1: PLANNING PROCESS
+CHAPTER 1: PLANNING PROCESS AND COORDINATION

-n
+Purpose

-Legal Authority and Purpose of the Plan
+Every Regional Transportation Planning Agency (RTPA) is required to conduct long-range planning to ensure that the region’s vision and goals are clearly identified to ensure effective decision-making.
+The Regional Transportation Plans (RTP) is a policy planning document that address a 20-year planning horizon based on the unique needs and characteristics of a region, helps shape the region’s economy, environment and social future, and communicates regional and vision to the state and federal growth.
+Per California Government Code Section 65041.1, the RTP should also support state goals for transportation, environmental quality, economic growth, and social equity.

-Section 65080 et seq. of the Government Code requires the preparation of Regional Transportation Plans (RTPs) and the update of those plans at least every four years.
-The California Transportation Commission (CTC) encourages all areas to follow the federally mandated comprehensive planning process in order to develop uniform plans statewide.
+Pursuant to 23 CFR 450.202, the California Transportation Commission (CTC), requires RTPAs to address federal planning regulations during the preparation of their RTPs in order to develop uniform plans statewide.
+In addition, Section 65080 requires that RTPs are updated every four years.

 The purpose of a Regional Transportation Plan is to:

-• Provide a clear vision of the regional transportation goals, policies, objectives and strategies – this vision must be realistic and within fiscal constraints;
+Provide a clear vision of the regional transportation goals, policies, objectives and strategies – this vision must be realistic and within fiscal constraints;

-• Provide an assessment of the current modes of transportation and the potential of new travel options within the region;
+Provide an assessment of the current modes of transportation and the potential of new travel options within the region;

-• Project/estimate the future needs for travel and goods movement;
+Project/estimate the future needs for travel and goods movement;

-• Identify and document specific actions necessary to address the region’s mobility and accessibility needs;
+Identify and document specific actions necessary to address the region’s mobility and accessibility needs;

-• Identify guidance and document public policy decisions by local, regional, state and federal officials regarding transportation expenditures and financing;
+Identify guidance and document public policy decisions by local, regional, state and federal officials regarding transportation expenditures and financing;

 Identify needed transportation improvements, in sufficient detail, to serve as a foundation for the Development of the Federal Transportation Improvement Program (FTIP), and the Interregional Transportation Improvement Program (ITIP);